Skip to main content

 Denaturation with urea or guanidine hydrochloride

-For each curve, the value of y (either A280, fluorescence intensity, viscosity, etc.) can be considered the sum contributed by the native state and the denatured states, which are both present in different fractional concentrations from 0 - 1.
+For each curve, the value of y (either A280, fluorescence intensity, viscosity, etc.) can be considered the sum contributed by the native state and the denatured states, which are both present in different fractional concentrations from 0 to 1.
 Hence, the following equation should be reasonably intuitive.

 \begin{equation}